-There are many conflicting opinions about credit cards.
-Some people praise them to the skies, claiming that they are the best thing since sliced bread.
-Others insist they are the source of all our problems and should never have been created.
-In truth, the answer lies with you.
-Are you the type of person to recklessly swipe your card, without thinking about how you’ll pay for that expensive shopping spree?
-Or do you stick to your carefully created budget, choosing to use a credit card only when you know you can afford it?
+There are conflicting opinions about credit cards.
+Some people point out the benefits they provide in convenience and buying power, while others insist that they should never have been created because of the debts they cause.
+In truth, whether taking out a credit card is a good idea or not depends on you.
+Are you the type of person to recklessly spend, without thinking about how you’ll pay for what you’ve bought?
+Or do you stick carefully to your budget, choosing to use a credit card only when you know you can afford to do so?

-Deciding whether or not to get a credit card is a serious question that requires plenty of introspection.
-In this article, Cashfloat, a responsible UK payday lender, presents several advantages of credit cards – and some disadvantages.
-After reading this article, you can think carefully about whether credit cards are indeed for you or not.
-You can make a responsible financial decision.
-Good luck!
+Deciding whether or not to get a credit card is a serious question that requires plenty of thought.
+In this article, Cashfloat, a responsible UK payday lender, presents several advantages to having a credit card and explains some of the disadvantages and pitfalls as well.
+What do the experts say?

 Using a credit card can help to build your credit rating.
 Many people are unaware that if you have never borrowed money, it is harder to get a loan or a mortgage.
-Having a reliable credit history which shows that you can borrow and are good at repaying the money can be useful when it comes to applying for a mortgage or personal loan.
+Having a reliable credit history which shows that you can borrow money and are good at repaying it can be useful when it comes to applying for a mortgage or a personal loan.

 Credit card companies are always looking for new customers.
 To that end, they offer rewards and bonuses on some card accounts.
-Purchases made using one of these reward cards can lead to air mile points and other rewards like cash back or store points.
+Purchases made using one of these reward cards earn you air mile points or other rewards, like cash back or retail scheme points.

-Frequent travellers often make use of this kind of loyalty scheme.
-They are rewarded by paying a lot less for holiday or business flights.
-If you use the card enough, you can even achieve free flights.
-These are some pretty big advantages of credit cards!
+Frequent travellers often make use of credit cards, which provide air mile points.
+They are rewarded for their use of the card by paying a lot less for holiday or business flights.
+If you use the card enough, you can even have free flights.
+That’s a pretty big advantage to having a credit card!

 Other extras that are on offer from card companies are: